 |Part-time study available||No, full-time only|

-It is a flexible programme: you will select three lecture-based units and a literature project of your choice during your studies, giving you the opportunity to investigate a range of different topics within the biomedical sciences.
-For your final research project, you again have the flexibility to choose your research area from a wide range of suggested projects or you can design your own research project, working with academic staff.
+It is a flexible programme: you will select three lecture-based units and a literature project of your choice, giving you the opportunity to investigate a range of different topics within the biomedical sciences.
+For your final research project, you again have the flexibility to choose your research area from a wide range of suggested projects or you can work with academic staff to design your own research project.
 You can also choose a project offered at an off-campus site, such as Southmead Hospital, Bristol Dental School or the Bristol Heart Institute.

 You will learn in small teaching and tutorial groups.
-The taught and research elements of this MSc are carefully balanced: your research project, for example, runs over a 12-week period free of lectures, allowing you to focus solely on your project.
+The taught and research elements of this MSc are carefully balanced; for example, your research project runs over a 12-week period free of lectures, allowing you to focus solely on your project.

-The skills you can develop during this programme include presentation, report-writing and work-planning.
+The skills you can develop during this programme include presentation skills, report-writing skills and work-planning skills.
 Several students have contributed to published papers and many go on to study at PhD level.
 Others have taken a wide range of career pathways that include research in industry, teaching and medical training.